-With one in three women being physically abused by a spouse or intimate partner in their lifetime, there is a great need for intervention, prevention and education whenever possible.
-There is still so much misinformation on the topic of violence in general and a misunderstanding toward victims, this is what community educators at VIBS work to correct.
+With one in four women (and one in seven men) being abused by a spouse or intimate partner in their lifetime, there is a great need for intervention, prevention, training and education.

-- Domestic violence, dating violence, intimate partner violence, family violence
+- Domestic violence (DV), dating violence, intimate partner violence (IPV), family violence

 - Human trafficking

-- Enough is Enough sexual assault prevention education on college campuses
+- Title IX and Enough is Enough sexual assault prevention education on college campuses

-If you are interested in having a VIBS’ presenter speak to your organization, please contact the Community Education Department at (631) 360-3730 or email@example.com.
+If you are interested in having a representative from VIBS speak to your organization or having brochures mailed to your organization, please contact Taryn Kutujian, Community Education Manager at (631) 360-3730 or email@example.com.